dreamfactorysoftware/platform-wiki/setup-guide/3-setup-enrich/emr-etl-runner/4-Self-hosting-Hadoop-Enrich.md

     s3://[mycompanyname]-snowplow-hosted-assets/third-party/maxmind/GeoLiteCity.dat

-If you are using a commercial version of the MaxMind GeoCity database, then download it from your MaxMind account and upload it to:
+If you are using a commercial version of the MaxMind GeoCity database, then download it from your MaxMind account and upload it into this directory:

-    s3://[mycompanyname]-snowplow-hosted-assets/third-party/maxmind
+    s3://[mycompanyname]-snowplow-hosted-assets/third-party/maxmind/

 **Please note:** MaxMind releases an updated version of the GeoCity database each month, so be sure to keep your version up-to-date.